If you have pergola questions about any aspect of construction, using climbing plants, accessories, or anything else for that matter, fire away!

 Find the Answers

-I'll start off by answering a few simple question that readers have emailed.
+I'll start off by answering a few simple questions that readers have emailed.

 Is a pergola difficult to build?